console0/or-electronics-intros/Analog Input/README.md

 # Analog Joystick

-The included analog joystick is essentailly a Playstation controller stick.
+The included analog joystick is essentially a Playstation controller stick.
 You read the X and Y coordinates via analog, and the button via digital.

 Layout
 ------